 Michael J Scott (Headteacher)

 Welcome to our Flexible Working Ambassador School microsite.
-We were delighted to be chosen as one of only EIGHT schools in the UK to undertake work on behalf of the DFE to encourage more schools to adopt flexible approaches to staffing.
+We were delighted to be chosen as one of only a handful of schools/Trusts in the UK to undertake work on behalf of the DFE to encourage more schools to adopt flexible approaches to staffing.

 Upon arriving at NGHS in 2018, it was immediately apparent that I was leading an amazing team of professional colleagues, who gave their all to the school.
 However, working in a school commands long hours and I had seen before the impact that this has on family life.
 Regular changes to the national curriculum and examination assessment take their toll on colleagues and therefore it is vital, for their professional longevity and mental and physical health that more flexible approaches to staffing can be made to recruit and most importantly not lose dedicated professionals.
 Turnover is low at NGHS and has been almost non-existent since 2019.
 This of course is not always healthy and the school has begun a recent Associate Leader scheme (both middle and senior leader) to continue to develop staff to take on new and exciting opportunities.